Noahv44/GUI-Project/DevNotebook.md

 Iteration 1: Initial Setup & Basic Scene

 What do you do?
 Set up the project structure with TypeScript and Three.js.
-Created basic scene with ground, lighting, and a simple golf ball.
+Created a basic scene with ground, lighting, and a simple golf ball.
 Implemented initial camera positioning and basic controls.

 Response/Result:
 - Successfully initialized Three.js scene with renderer, camera, and lighting
 - Created ground plane using PlaneGeometry with green material
-- Added sphere geometry for golf ball with basic physics (gravity)
+- Added sphere geometry for golf ball with basic physics.
+Its the gravity
-- Implemented basic camera controls and scene rendering loop
+- Implemented a basic camera controls and scene rendering loop
 - Game loads in browser at localhost:8080

 Your Evaluation: